 Tips for caregivers and people living with Alzheimer’s seeking COVID-19 testing

 As a caregiver or a person living with dementia, you may be concerned with the risks of going out in public to get tested for COVID-19, or to enter a doctor’s office or another testing environment.
-The CDC offers guidance and information on testing
+The CDC offers guidance and information on COVID-19 testing:

 - There are two types of tests available: a viral test, which tells you if you have the virus currently; and an antibody test, which tells you if you were infected in the past.